 Figure 2.
 The political economy of elections and the optimal tax.

 VII.
-Discussion and Concluding Remarks
+Discussion and Concluding Remarks – climate change??
+QJE FISHER & ARROW.
+TECHNICAL UNCERTAINTY YOU WAIT, POLITICAL UNCERTAINTY YOU GO FASTER

 This paper shows that in a world with uncertainty regarding future governments, establishing a pollution tax in industries relying on capital-intensive technologies may result in the optimal dynamic tax being larger than the Pigovian tax.
 The analysis is a partial-equilibrium one.
 General equilibrium effects are important for understanding the welfare consequences of first- versus second-best policies (e.g., Goulder, Parry, Williams III, & Burtraw, 1999; Bento, Goulder, Jacobsen, & Haefen, 2009; Lapan & Moschini, 2012; Fowlie, Greenstone, & Wolfram, 2015; Soubeyran, Tidball, Tomini, & Erdlenbruch, 2015).
 Second-best policies might affect the rate of innovation in the long run and/or encourage massive changes in concentration within industries (Ryan, 2012).
 In this paper, however, we aim to understand the importance of political uncertainty, and partial equilibrium analysis allows us to focus on its first-order welfare effects.
 The focus on the putty–clay framework and solving for the partial equilibrium is for brevity and simplicity and is without loss of generality.
 Thus, many of the results hold if, for example, the framework employed in Arrow (1968) is used.